 Making Liquid Soap

 Liquid soap from scratch is made with potassium hydroxide.
 It’s somehow similar to hot process, in which you have to use heat during the process.
 Therefore, a crock pot or an electrical stove are mandatory.
-Oils and lye water made with potassium hydroxide are mixed and stick blended under heat, until you get a soap paste.
+Oils and potassium hydroxide lye water are mixed and stick blended under heat, until you get a soap paste.

-This soap paste can be used directly or diluted to make liquid soap.
+You can use this soap paste directly or diluted to make liquid soap.
 When making the liquid soap with water, again, you need to heat the mixture.
 Heat plays a very important part in making liquid soap, so you might want to consider it when calculating its cost.

 The final result, however, is a pretty golden liquid soap that is as soft and mild as any handmade soap.
 Superfat can’t be more than 3% (or the soap might separate).
 Vegetable glycerin is usually added for additional hydration to compensate the low superfat content.